blasern/dcph/README.md

-# Divisive cover algorithm
+# Divisive Cover Persistent Homology

 ## Description

-An R package for analyzing data with the divisive cover algorithm described in:
+An R package for calculating persistent homology with the divisive cover algorithm described in:

 > N. Blaser, M. Brun (2017).
 Filtered covers.